Live Evil (film): Production

 When producer Mark Terry moved with friends to Los Angeles from Florida, he was contacted by an alleged investor wishing a film to be made and whose caveat was that the film had to be a vampire film.
 Terry and his friends wrote the first draft of the film and the original investor pulled out.
 After shooting the film's opening scenes in March 2006, and feeling the production would never be completed, the friends lost interest.
 When told by them that they wished to quit the production, Terry and another producer signed a script option for the screenplay and opening scene, found a new investor, had a script rewrite done by Jay Woelfel specifically with Tim Thomerson in mind.
 Principle filming on the feature began in November 2006, six months after the first scene was shot.
 Filming took place on weekends and lasted several months.
 The film was screened at various film festivals in order to attract the attention of potential distributors.

+On July 23, 2019 it was announced via in a Filmmaker Magazine article about motion picture film scanning that Live Evil was being restored and rebranded as Samurai Priest Vampire Hunter.